ungoldman/dotfiles/README.md

 Note: `.bash_profile` also tries to source a `bash/.private` file (ignored by this repository's `.gitignore`) that's meant to include anything you don't want to check into version control.

+You can run scripts in the `install` directory after this point, but be advised they should only be run once and may have adverse consequences if you don't read through them first.

 ## extra things I often need to install

 ### [node.js](http://nodejs.org)